Class DataLakeDirectoryClient

 public com.azure.core.http.rest.Response<DataLakeFileClient> createFileWithResponse(String fileName, String permissions, String umask, PathHttpHeaders headers, Map<String, String> metadata, DataLakeRequestConditions requestConditions, Duration timeout, com.azure.core.util.Context context) Creates a new file within a directory.
 If a file with the same name already exists, the file will be overwritten.
 For more information, see the Azure Docs.Code Samples

-PathHttpHeaders httpHeaders = new PathHttpHeaders() .setContentLanguage("en-US") .setContentType("binary"); DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); String permissions = "permissions"; String umask = "umask"; Response<DataLakeFileClient> newFileClient = client.createFileWithResponse(fileName, permissions, umask, httpHeaders, Collections.singletonMap("metadata", "value"), requestConditions, timeout, new Context(key1, value1));
+PathHttpHeaders httpHeaders = new PathHttpHeaders() .setContentLanguage("en-US") .setContentType("binary"); DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); String permissions = "permissions"; String umask = "umask"; Response<DataLakeFileClient> newFileClient = client.createFileWithResponse(fileName, permissions, umask, httpHeaders, Collections.singletonMap("metadata", "value"), requestConditions, timeout, new Context(key1, value1));- Parameters:

 - A